neelkamath/omni-chat-backend/docs/developing.md

         1. Wait for `Listening for transport dt_socket at address: 5005` to be printed.
         1. Run `jdb -attach 5005` in another terminal.
         1. Run `exit` in the debugger's terminal once you're done.
-1. Once you're done with the shell, run `exit` to shut it down.
+1. Run `exit` to shut down the shell.
-1. Once you are finished testing, spin down the services:
+1. Spin down the services:
     ```
     docker-compose \
         -f docker/docker-compose.yml \